 What is gluten?

-One of the great things about the Weight Watchers Program is that it can be adapted to meet your needs.
-To make things even easier for our gluten-free members, we’ve developed our own fantastic, gluten-free recipes and meals that are big on both taste and nutrition.
+One of the great things about WW is that it can be adapted to meet your needs.
+To make things even easier for our gluten-free members, we’ve developed our own range of fantastic recipes and meals that are big on taste and nutrition, and completely free from gluten.
 Under our MY day tracker, you can filter recipes and meals by selecting the 'Gluten-free' tag.